This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 snakemake -j1 --configfile=example_input/config.yaml --use-conda output_all

-Once the pipeline is complete, you can check that there is nothing else do by doing another dry run, and it should say ‘Nothing to be done’.
+Once the pipeline is complete, you can check that there is nothing else to do by doing another dry run, and it should say ‘Nothing to be done’.

 Step 3: Look through the output